-The winner of 2016’s European Green Capital, Ljubljana has been mentioned almost everywhere if you do an internet search for “green city in Europe”.
-They are this year’s winner due to the transformation of their traffic with a focus on public transportation and providing cycling roads.
-Three quarters of Ljubljana are green areas, filled with contiguous aquatic, forest and agricultural areas.
-They also declared a total of 1400 hectares as forest that is designed to become a CO2 sink.
+The winner of 2016’s European Green Capital, Ljubljana won due to the transformation of their traffic with a focus on public transportation and providing cycling roads.
+Three-quarters of Ljubljana are green areas, filled with contiguous aquatic, forest and agricultural areas.
+They also declared a total of 1400 hectares as a forest that is designed to become a CO2 sink.

 With over 450 kilometres of bike lanes, Copenhagen won European Green Capital in the year of 2014.
 Their aim is to reach carbon neutrality by 2025, which is one of the reasons they really promote cycling.
 Its aim was to have 50% on bicycles by 2015, and now around 45% of people go to work or school on a bicycle.

-Last but not least, Amsterdam ranked as one of the best cities in terms of its water, transportation and also waste and land use in the European Green City Index.
+Amsterdam ranked as one of the best cities in terms of its water, transportation and also waste and land use in the European Green City Index.
 There are a huge number of pedestrian zones and cycle paths making walking or cycling the biggest means of transport in this city by 38 %, next in line is its public transport at 24% which includes bus, tram, canal boats and local trains.
 43% of waste is recycled and used as fuel for their city bus network.
+Next to all that we find more electric cars on the streets of Amsterdam, as they have over 300 charging stations.
 Even though Amsterdam has a worthy amount of water to its name, its water consumption is only 53 cubic meters per inhabitant annually whereas the average water consumption is 105 cubic meters.

 Which city is the greenest?
 You decide!